 Treating hair loss

-These non-invasive, methods of treatment can also be paired with additional therapies and hair growth products – collectively known as hair growth boosters – which fall under the same secondary grouping as ‘adjunctive therapies’.
+Either or both of these non-invasive, hair loss solutions can also be paired with additional hair growth supporting products – which fall under the same secondary grouping as ‘adjunctive therapies’.
 This means that they are non-pharmaceutical and are complementary to the primary, established medications used to treat hair loss.

-These range from low-level laser therapy (LLLT) devices, such as the LaserBand, to highly-targeted food supplements, such as Belgravia’s Hair Vitalics, which were specifically developed to support the function of normal hair growth.
+These supplementary products range from low-level laser therapy (LLLT) devices, such as the LaserBand, to highly-targeted food supplements, such as Belgravia’s Hair Vitalics, which include biotin, zinc and selenium, and were specifically developed to support the function of normal hair growth.

-In the case of Alopecia Areata when it causes patchy hairloss to the scalp area only, although there are not currently any MHRA nor FDA approved medications for this, Belgravia specialists have found success in many cases from using Alopecia Areata treatment based around topical applications of high strength minoxidil to the scalp where needed.
+In the case of Alopecia Areata when it causes patchy hairloss to the scalp area only, although there are not currently any MHRA nor FDA approved medications for this, there are a number of Alopecia Areata treatment options.

 When it comes to losing your hair, it is generally best to seek help as soon as possible – not least to ensure a swift diagnosis is made, taking away some of the anxiety that not knowing what to do can cause.
 Anyone worried about excessive or sudden hair fall can find out more about the currently-available options open to them by consulting a specialist hair loss clinic.